-Cathy has 21 years experience as a therapist and is a registered MBACP Senior Accredited Counsellor and Supervisor with the British Association of Counselling and Psychotherapy adhering to the BACP Code of Ethics.
+Cathy has 24 years experience as a therapist and is a registered MBACP Senior Accredited Counsellor and Supervisor with the British Association of Counselling and Psychotherapy adhering to the BACP Code of Ethics.
 Cathy values working therapeutically with both clients and supervisees and enjoys the unique learning process that therapy provides.
+Cathy has a particular interest in the traumatic impact of domestic and sexual abuse.

-Cathy is an experienced group facilitator running therapeutic group work for survivors of domestic and sexual abuse for many years, as well providing clinical group supervision for teams of facilitators and therapists.
+Cathy is an experienced facilitator for therapeutic group work for survivors of domestic and sexual abuse and has provided group supervision for teams of facilitators and therapists for many years.
 Cathy has managed various specialist therapeutic service provisions including Southend Women’s Aid, SOS Domestic Abuse Projects and Lighthouse Women’s Aid, Ipswich.

-Cathy is enthusiastic about her work in the arena of domestic abuse, but when not working Cathy enjoys time with her family, walking, gardening, travel and catching up with friends.
+Cathy is enthusiastic and passionate about her work in the arena of domestic abuse, but when not working Cathy enjoys time with her family, walking, gardening, travel and catching up with friends.

 Bal Kaur Howard